 When it came to the principle of time in/ time out, I thought I understood it thoroughly.
 But I was making one substantial mistake.

-Overall, my almost four-year-old is an agreeable, earnest, and incredibly kindhearted child.
-But every so often, life gets the best of him.
-Whether he’s tired, out of his routine, or aggravated by some other factor, he becomes borderline impossible to coach through what he’s feeling.
+Every so often, life gets the best of my normally agreeable and earnest four-year-old son.
+Whether he’s tired, out of his routine, or aggravated by some other factor, he becomes emotional, irrational, and angry.
+When he’s like this, I can’t coach him through what he’s feeling.

-Typically, my daughter will ask for space.
-Frustrated, my son gets closer.
-I intervene by getting down to his level and reiterate his sister’s request.
-I suggest an alternative to being shoulder to shoulder with his sister.
-He responds with a primal grunt and gets closer once more.
+My daughter will be playing quietly and he will interrupt.
+Frustrated, she’ll ask for space.
+My son sees this as a challenge and gets closer.
+I intervene by getting down to his level and reiterating his sister’s request.
+I suggest an alternative to being shoulder to shoulder with her.
+He responds with a primal grunt and gets closer again.
 I give him a warning and tell him if he can’t respect his sister’s wishes I will take him upstairs to his bedroom.

-He’ll scream and either get closer to her or hit her.
+He’ll scream and either get into her personal space again or hit her.

 Then, I bring him to his room and try to stay with him.